Fernández hosts Argentine Independence Day ceremony at historic Tucumán house amid protests

 Argentine President Alberto Fernández Friday headed the celebrations marking the 205th anniversary of the country's Declaration of Independence.
-From the historic house in the Argentine province of Tucumán where dignitaries of the provinces signed the declaration in 1816, Fernández said Argentines were “close to the tomorrow we want,” in a message posted on social media.
+From the historic house in the Argentine province of Tucumán, where dignitaries of the provinces signed the declaration in 1816, Fernández said Argentines were “close to the tomorrow we want,” in a message posted on social media.

-The president also highlighted “the efforts of each and every one who, with work, keeps alive the legacy of the heroes of the country.”
+The president also highlighted “the efforts of each and everyone who, with work, keeps alive the legacy of the heroes of the country.”

 “We must become aware that not only do we celebrate an event from the past, which we remember with monuments, with tributes.
 We celebrate the effort of each Argentine who day by day works so that we are more and more independent and thus keep the legacy alive and the love for the country that they left us,” the president said.